 Yes!
 One of the first things that stood out to me in my OAT results was under Energy Production (Citric Acid Cycle).
 I clearly had a big problem there, and I think the high copper, then the detoxing, either caused it or made what I had much worse!!

 The Citric Acid Cycle (also called the Krebs Cycle because of the man who identified it) is the way your body generates its energy via a series of important chemical reactions.
 It’s all derived from the carbohydrates, fats and proteins that you consume. https://en.wikipedia.org/wiki/Citric_acid_cycle

-In my urine results, there were three particular substances which were quite high and shouldn’t have been if things were working the way they were intended: Cis-Aconitate, Succinate and Malate.
+In my urine results, there were three particular substances which were quite high in my urine and shouldn’t have been if things were working the way they were intended: Cis-Aconitate, Succinate and Malate.
 And what you don’t see in the above, but was on another chart of reference range ‘graph lines’, was that both Citrate and Hydroxymethylglutarate were nearly high, too—also associated with energy production.

 In other words, there are FIVE clues that I have a faulty energy metabolism, i.e. my ATP production (that which supplies large amounts of energy to my cells) was probably less-than-optimal due to a blockage or inhibition and thus, there was a movement towards a “compensatory pathway” to get energy, which these high levels revealed.
 And frequently, those compensatory pathways are not wonderful ways to achieve good energy.
 In simple terms, I do not make great energy…